vlayer-xyz/vlayer/book/src/features/teleport.md

 The Ethereum ecosystem is fragmented, consisting of various EVM chains such as Arbitrum, Optimism, Base, and many more.
 Developing applications that interact with multiple chains used to be challenging, but Teleport makes it easy.

 ## Teleporting betweens chains
-`setChainId(uint chainId)` function, availble in Prover contracts, allows to switch context of execution to another chain.
+`setChainId(uint chainId)` function, availble in Prover contracts, allows to switch context of execution to another chain (teleport).
 It takes a single argument `chainId`, which specifies the chain in the context of which the next function call will be executed.

 ## Example